Africa, Ireland and UCD: Working together to address global sustainability challenges

 Registration

-This event is open to everyone however the first part of the day (12:30-16:00) may be of more interest to an internal UCD audience.
+This event is open to everyone however the first two sessions (12:30-16:00) may be of more interest to an internal UCD audience.
 The final session is a keynote panel discussion (16:00-17:30) aimed at a general audience.

 To register for any or all of the three sessions, please complete this (opens in a new window)Google form.